anshumandw/anshumandw/README.md

 - 👋 Hi, I’m Anshuman Dwivedi. @anshumandw
 - 👀 I’m interested in learning new things everyday and make a worthy progress.
 Also, I love solving coding problems on many coding platforms like hacker rank, leet code, code forces and focused on my self learning technical skills.
 - 🌱 I’m currently learning data structure, Algorithm and React framework.
-- 💞️ I’m looking to collaborate on projects which involves front end and back end development.
+- 💞️ I’m looking to collaborate on projects which involves front and back end development.
 - 📫 If u all here and want to reach out to me, so below are my social links :- Gmail :- anshuman.dwivedi07@gmail.com
     LinkedIn :- www.linkedin.com/in/anshuman-dwivedi